Guidance for new governors

 What is the commitment?

 Governors are expected to attend meetings of the full governing body as a minimum requirement.
-However beyond that, it is up to individual governors to decide how much time you wish to commit to visiting the school or being involved in other ways.
+However, beyond that, it is up to individual governors and the governing body to decide how much time you commit to visiting the school or being involved in other ways.

 How will I know meetings are taking place?